 Personalize your SMS campaigns

 Customers are far more likely to pay attention to your text if the message is personalized for them.
-The most simple way to do this is to include the customer’s first name in a text.
+In fact, “71% of customers feel frustrated when a shopping experience is impersonal” [Source].
+The simplest way to do this is to include the customer’s first name in a text.
 This will surely capture their attention!

 You can also take your personalization a step further by including a product name that they were looking at or even a picture of a product.
 The more you can personalize each message that’s going out to your customer, the more likely it is to pique their interest and catch their attention.
-You can see the example above in our abandoned cart flow for DermWarehouse that we personalize both the customer name and show an image of something in their cart to jog their memory.
+You’ll see below in our abandoned cart SMS for DermWarehouse, we include the customers’ name, a photo of one of the items from their cart, and a link that will take them directly back to the cart that they abandoned.

 Offer value with each text message